Project

 Okay I figured it out, was not related to file names, the case-insensitive list that holds the filenames had a bug, where it searches for the item case-insensitive, but deleted it case-sensitive in some cases.

-Updated by Per Amundsen over 6 years ago
+PA Updated by Per Amundsen over 8 years ago Actions #9

 • Status changed from Resolved to Closed